Jerry185/social_network_diffusion_embeddings/README.md

 The script evaluates the quality of the embeddings over a set of cascades using a MAP measure.
 * embeddings: the filename of the embeddings (first column is user, then vector)
 * cascades: the filename of the cascades

+NB: The computation of the MAP needs to compute the distance matrix between all users which can take (a lot of) time.

 Contact: ludovic.denoyer@lip6.fr